-Both of these men heard voices that came from no discernible point.
+In the above examples, both of these men heard voices that came from no discernible point.
 The field of psychiatry calls these voices auditory hallucinations.
 To both men, they don’t seem like hallucinations, a figment of their imaginations.
 The voices seem very real.
 In both cases, the sensation wasn’t limited to the verbal.
 Their other senses were engaged as well.
 That doesn’t always happen, however.
-Sometimes people just hear voices and nothing else.
+Sometimes people hear voices and nothing else.

 Mark heard a voice tormenting him, telling him to die.
 He felt pressure on his shoulder.
-This has the characteristic of a bipolar disorder.
+This has the characteristic of bipolar disorder.
 This may be a mental illness.

 On the other hand, Jeff heard a voice soothing him and felt an embrace.
 The voices didn’t belong to anyone or anything either man could see.
 Even so, Jeff’s experience wouldn’t be classified as a mental illness.

 Why this is so is because of what illness is considered to be.
 A voice that builds you up and gives you strength is enriching.
 Conversely, one that impairs your ability to function makes you worse off.

 Which voice was real?
 We really don’t know.
 Nobody can know for sure.
 Maybe one.
 Maybe both.
 Maybe neither.
-It wouldn’t be accurate to suggest that because the person can’t see the origin of the voice, that would preclude the voice from being real.
+It wouldn’t be accurate to suggest that because the person can’t see the voice’s origin, that would preclude the voice from being real.
 Modern physics tells us there is much more to the world than what we can see with our eyes.
-Mystics and tradition tell us that there is a whole range of entities we can’t see: spirits; demons; angels, and so on.
+Mystics and tradition tell us that there is a whole range of entities we can’t see: spirits, demons, angels, and so on.
 This fits in with the experiences of people worldwide.
-One in ten people hear voices.
+One in ten people hears voices.

 You can have these experiences when you’re awake.
 You can have them in dreams when you’re asleep.
 Some people report hearing them as they’re drifting off to sleep.
 They can be very negative.
 They can be very positive.

-It can be best if you treat the voice as if it belongs to a being with a body.
+It can be best to treat the voice as if it belongs to a being with a body.